 What’s the cost?

-Including Moneycube advice fees of 0.5%, the all-in annual cost to invest in Vanguard funds is around 1%.
+The all-in annual cost to invest in Vanguard funds is around 1.1%.
+This includes the 0.5% annual cost of Moneycube’s advice and work to get you invested, access to institutional rates using a fund platform, and the funs management cost.
 (The exact cost varies a little depending on fund choice).
-We also charge a one-off set-up fee of 1% of the investment amount.
+We also charge a one-off set-up fee of 0.5% of the investment amount.

 Tell me more